There are generally two ways to style an element:

 Browser-prefixed properties like

--webkit-border-radius also follow the same rule, for instance:
+-webkit-border-radius also follow the same rule: a dash means upper case.

 button.style.MozBorderRadius = '5px'; button.style.WebkitBorderRadius = '5px';